nasa/fprime/docs/Tutorials/CrossCompilation/Tutorial.md

 <a name="Conclusion"></a>
 ## 5. Conclusion

-The Cross-Compilation tutorial has shown us how to cross-compile our our project application to the Raspberry Pi.
+The Cross-Compilation tutorial has shown us how to cross-compile our project application to the Raspberry Pi.
 We have seen how to copy our deployment to the Raspberry Pi and run the ground system on our host computer to interact with our deployment on the Raspberry Pi.